PaddlePaddle/CINN/README.md

 - `frontend::Interpreter`, the container to execute a model (of PaddlePaddle),
 - `frontend::Program`, the program helps to define a machine learning computation,
 - `hlir::framework::Tensor`, multi-dimensional arrays helps to manage a memory buffer.
-- 'hlir::framework::Program', the final executable program in runtime.
+- `hlir::framework::Program`, the final executable program in runtime.
 It holds many basic executable elements.
-- 'hlir::framework::Graph', the graph that represents the structure of a model.
+- `hlir::framework::Graph`, the graph that represents the structure of a model.
 Each node in the graph represents an operator (conv2d, relu, mul, etc.).
-- 'hlir::framework::GraphCompiler', the compiler that transforms the graph representation(hlir::framework::Graph) of a model into an executable program(hlir::framework::Program).
+- `hlir::framework::GraphCompiler`, the compiler that transforms the graph representation(hlir::framework::Graph) of a model into an executable program(hlir::framework::Program).
 In CINN IR

 - `Compute`, the method to define a computation,